bookofproofs/bookofproofs.github.io/_sources/history/15th-century/stifel.md

 * Stifel lived in Luther's own house for a while and the two became close friends; also at this time he became friendly with Philipp Melanchthon, the Professor of Greek in Wittenberg and one of Luther's first supporters.
 * In 1523 Luther obtained a position for Stifel as a pastor but anti-Lutheran pressure forced him out of this and a number of other positions, in particular one in Mansfeld and one in Upper Austria.
 * Luther then set Stifel up in a parish at Annaburg travelling there with him in October of that year.
-* Not only did Stifel take over the duties of the priest who had just died, but he also married the widow of the deceased, the marriage being conducted by Luther himself.
 * Stifel settled down well in Annaburg.
 * Luther was delighted with his staunch supporter and there was a lighter side to life too; in the summer of 1531 Luther wrote to Stifel that he, along with many cherry-loving boys, will soon visit Stifel's cherry garden.
 * However, Stifel now had the time and peace to return to his earlier ways of using numerology to deduce hidden meanings.